gradle/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

 ### 5. jsonschema2dataclass Gradle Plugin (`js2d-gradle`)

 * **Problem**: The Android portion of the plugin was incompatible with the Configuration Cache.
 The `ProcessorVersionGeneratorTask` accessed `project.versionCatalogs` at execution time, causing serialization failures.
 * **Approach to Fix**: The solution involved fully decoupling the task's execution.
-A new `@Input` `Property` was added to the task to hold the resolved dependency identifier.
+A new `@Internal` `Property` was added to the task to hold the resolved dependency identifier.
 A lazy `Provider.map()` chain was then used to resolve the identifier at configuration time and wire it to the new task property.
 * **Pull Request**: [#1072](https://github.com/jsonschema2dataclass/js2d-gradle/pull/1072)
 * **Status**: ✅ **Merged**